omegaui/omegaide/README.md

 # Note

-Omega IDE is not yet totally evolved which means it has no support for any version control system yet and bugs are likely to come.
+Omega IDE is not yet totally evolved which means it has no integrated support for any version control system yet and bugs are likely to come.

 # Small Gallery